 To organize and conduct their meetings, a chairman and a vice chairman are elected from among the members of the Board.
 The governors elect the chairman and the vice chairman.
-Mickey D. Barnett is the chairman, and the vice chairman is James H. Bilbray.
+James H. Bilbray is the acting chairman.
 There are two committees: Audit and Finance; and Compensation and Management Resources.

 The governors employ a full-time corporate secretary who serves as the primary staff assistant to the Board.
 The secretary is generally responsible for coordinating the resources of the Postal Service so that the Board fulfills its statutory duties in the most efficient and informed manner possible.
 Julie S. Moore is the secretary of the Board.